 In recent years, banking with a mutual bank has become more and more popular.
-According to the latest data from end of financial year reports, the combined market share of the big four is down nearly 1%, while a 2019 report from KPMG found customer-owned banks actually increased their residential lending portfolio by 7.3% that year.
-Mutuals have about $125 billion in total assets combined, which is about 2.5% of the total banking market.
+According to the latest data from end of financial year reports, the combined market share of the big four is down nearly 1%, while a 2020 report from KPMG found customer-owned banks actually increased their residential lending portfolio by 3 that year and 7.3% the year before.
+Mutuals have about $138 billion in total assets combined, which is about 2.6% of the total banking market.

 This isn’t a whole lot, but is a marked gain on previous numbers when you consider the sheer size of the big four and other retail banks.
 More recent research from the Australian Prudential Regulation Authority (APRA) found the major banks grew by their lending by 2.6% in 2019, for comparison.

 “With growth rates like this it’s clear that word of our sector’s customer satisfaction scores, competitive interest rates and innovative services is spreading,” Customer Owned Banking Association (COBA) CEO Michael Lawrence said.

 “Australians want, and deserve, to be put first by their bank.
 Thankfully there’s an entire sector with a 150-year legacy of doing just that.

 “These figures are a positive indicator of improving competition, but now is not the time to become complacent.
 If greater customer outcomes are the goal, then greater competition is the means.”

 In the words of Mr Lawrence and the customer-owned banks themselves, the fact that they’re not for profit means they can pass on better rates and fees to their customers, while also offering better service.
 This is sometimes true, but not always, and we’ll explore just how good the interest rates from mutual banks really are.